-Training in Mayo Clinic's Hospital Medicine Fellowship prepares internal medicine specialists for careers as clinician-researchers or clinician-educators with expertise in managing acutely ill, complex medical patients.
+Training in Mayo Clinic's Hospital Medicine Fellowship prepares internal medicine specialists for careers as clinician-researchers, improvement leaders, or clinician-educators with expertise in managing acutely ill, complex medical patients.

 The one-year Hospital Medicine Fellowship at Mayo Clinic in Rochester, Minnesota, is designed to: